 I am a Christian pastor and theologian who practices yoga.
-In my view the breathing techniques (pranas), poses (asanas), and meditation practices are religiously neutral, but one can bring religious or spiritual beliefs to them.
-One can even practice yoga as a devotion (bhakti) offered to Christ instead of Krishna.
+In my view the breathing techniques (pranas), poses (asanas), and meditation practices are religiously neutral, but they have been appropriated by religions (Hinduism, Jainism, Buddhism) and one can bring religious or spiritual beliefs to them.
 (See “Frank Answers About Christian Yoga”.)

 Cultural appropriation occurs when a culture that’s seen as an oppressor borrows or steals elements of a culture they’re oppressing.
 A classic case would be American athletic teams appropriating Native American names, practices, and symbols (like the University of Illinois’ Chief Illini doing a war dance in buckskins and headdress at U of I sports events).
 But it’s hard to see how the charge of colonizing applies to Yoga in North America and the West because yoga was not borrowed, stolen, or even imported from India; it was exported by Indians to the West.